Meyer (surname)

-The surname Meyer is an English, Dutch, German, and Jewish surname.
-With its numerous variants (Myer, Meyr, Meier, Meijer, Mayer, Maier, Mayr, Mair etc., though not all instances of these names are necessarily cognate), it is the most common German surname.
-Its original meaning in Middle High German mei(g)er is "manager (of a lord's country estate)", derived from Latin maior domus, i.e. "headman of a household" (cf. mayor), later on also simply meaning "tenant" or "(free) farmer".
-It is therefore a rough equivalent of the English Steward which has also frequently been turned into a surname (incl.
-Stuart and other variants).
+Meyer is an originally German, Dutch, and Jewish surname.
+With its numerous variants (Myer, Meyr, Meier, Meijer, Mayer, Maier, Mayr, Mair, Miers, etc.), it is a common German surname.
+Its original meaning in Middle High German is from mei(g)er, "manager (of a lord's country estate)", derived from Latin maior domus, i.e. "headman of a household" (cf. mayor), later on also meaning "tenant" or "(free) farmer".
+It is therefore a rough equivalent of the English Steward, which has also been turned into surnames such as Stuart.

-This appellation was also frequently used to form longer, more specific surnames, cf. Bergmair, Niedermeier etc. Furthermore, many German Jews adopted Meyer or a variant thereof as a surname when they assimilated to German culture in the 18th century, as it is close to the Hebrew first name Me'ir (מֵאִיר), i.e. "shining, enlightened".
+This appellation was also frequently used to form longer, more specific surnames such as Bachmeier, Bergmair or Niedermeier.
+Some German Jews adopted Meyer or a variant thereof as a surname when they assimilated to German culture in the 18th century, as it is close to the Hebrew first name Me'ir (מֵאִיר), "shining, enlightened".

 Geographical distribution

 In 2014, the surname Meyer was most often found (by percentage of the population) in Germany, Switzerland, Luxembourg and South Africa.
 The name ranked 6th in Germany and 8th in Switzerland.